zofe/deficient/README.md

         hello.blade.php
     index.php

-you can simply run a setup command in the root of your application (be sure that you've no folder conflict):
+you create this structure you can simply run a setup command in the root of your application
+(IMPORTANT: be sure that you've no folder conflict):

     php vendor/zofe/deficient/deficient setup:folders